What is Dry Eye Syndrome?

 Before your treatment, we’ll complete an assessment of your eye health and history, including any medications that may not make you a good candidate for OptiLight.
 Once we’ve determined that the procedure is appropriate, we’ll clear you to begin treatment.

 When you arrive for your appointment, we ask that you avoid wearing skincare products that include retinol or glycolic acid products for 3 days prior to treatment, as well as makeup the day of.
 For the best results, it’s also best to avoid extended sun exposure (especially in the warmer months), tanning beds, or spray tans.
 A typical treatment is generally 4 sessions in total, with each spread 2 to 4 weeks apart.
-During the treatment sessions, Dr. Calderone or Dr. Yang will shield your eyes and treat the area with a thin layer of coupling gel.
-Light is applied to the area below the eyes, and the average patient reports minimal to no discomfort.
+During the treatment sessions, Dr. Calderone or Dr. Yang will shield your eyes and treat the area with a thin layer of cooling gel.
+Light is applied to the eyelids near the lash lines, and the average patient reports minimal to no discomfort.
 The best part about OptiLight (other than the results) is that each session only takes about 10 to 15 minutes, and there is no required downtime afterward—you are safe to resume your normal daily routine as soon as the treatment is over.How Long Will it Take to Notice Results?

 Directly after an appointment, experiencing some redness for a few hours is perfectly normal.
 Unlike an invasive eye surgery, like LASIK, you are able to resume your normal daily activities and apply any skincare or makeup products to your face directly following treatment.
 However, you are strongly advised to avoid direct sunlight and wear sunscreen and sunglasses when you’re outside.Are There Any Risks to OptiLight?